oracle-livelabs/analytics-ai/generative-ai-agent-23ai/oda/oda.md

     ![user start flow](images/user_startflow2.png)

-4. Open the second step “SetGenAIAgentEndpointIdVariable”, remove the old value and set the correct OCID value of the GenAI Agent Endpoint (the endpoint OCID that you copied in [Lab 2 Task 4 Step 4](../agent/agent.md#task-4-provision-agent)).
+4. Open the second step “SetGenAIAgentEndpointIdVariable”, remove the old value and set the correct OCID value of the GenAI Agent Endpoint (the endpoint OCID that you copied in Lab 3 Task 2 Step 4).

     ![flow update endpoint](images/flow_update_endpoint2.png)